The Parks and Countryside Service provides education in ‘the outdoor classroom’ for thousands of school children every year.

 Young plants, including food plants, are available to buy from our plant nursery at Redhall at competitive prices.

 Nursery staff are also available to visit your school and give advice on your school grounds.

 Teachers who are interested in self-guided visits can access free education packs for Lotherton Hall, Temple Newsam and Tropical World.

 There is also a new education pack available describing the war experiences of factory workers in East Leeds (the 'Barnbow Lasses pack').

 These packs can be found as documents to download from this page.

 To book a visit or for more information, contact our Education Officer at firstname.lastname@example.org or 0113 3367559.

-The Parkswatch team that patrol green spaces on motorcycles, dealing with any issues that arise, are available to visit school fairs with their bikes and other equipment to chat about what they do.
+The Parkswatch team that patrol green spaces on motorcycles are available to visit school fairs with their bikes and other equipment to chat about what they do.
 The visits are very popular as children get to sit on the motorbikes and have their photographs taken!
 This service is free.